Studying Melatonin and Recovery in Teens

 Arms

-Participants will take a placebo of 5mg syrup, complete surveys, and wear an actigraphy device during the specified study period.
+Participants will take a placebo of 3mg fast-dissolve pill (without melatonin), complete surveys, and wear an actigraphy device during the specified study period.

-Participants will take 5mg of melatonin in liquid form, complete surveys, and wear an actigraphy device during the specified study period.
+Participants will take 3mg in fast-dissolve pill form containing the active ingredient melatonin, complete surveys, and wear an actigraphy device during the specified study period.

 Interventions

-Participants in this arm will take 5mg of liquid melatonin daily during the specified study period.
+Participants in this arm will take 3mg of melatonin in fast-dissolve pill form daily during the specified study period.

-Participants in this arm will take 5mg of liquid syrup daily during the specified study period.
+Participants in this arm will take 3mg of placebo in fast-dissolve pill form daily during the specified study period.

 Contact a Trial Team